Shannon Brown: New York Knicks (2014)

 On February 27, 2014, Brown signed a 10-day contract with the New York Knicks.
 On March 10, 2014, he signed a second 10-day contract with the Knicks.
 On March 20, 2014, he signed with the Knicks for the rest of the season.
 On July 23, 2014, he was waived by the Knicks.

 Miami Heat (2014)

 On August 27, 2014, Brown signed with the Miami Heat.
 On November 24, 2014, he was waived by the Heat after appearing in five games.

 Wisconsin Herd (2017–2018)

 On October 30, 2016, Brown was selected by the Grand Rapids Drive in the second round of the 2016 NBA Development League Draft, but was waived by the Drive on November 10.

 On November 16, 2017, Brown was added to the roster of the Milwaukee Bucks G-League affiliate, the Wisconsin Herd.

 Delaware 87ers (2018)

 On January 26, 2018, Brown was traded to the Delaware 87ers, making his debut that same day.

+Player profile

+While never achieving All-Star status in the NBA, Brown was known for his sensational athleticism.
+A 2006 Draft analysis described him as "one of the most explosive athletes in this draft, possessing good length, huge hands and excellent strength to make an impact off an NBA bench."
+Brown reportedly had a vertical jump height of 44.5", which puts him among the top 10 leapers in NBA history.
+In his first game with the Lakers in 2008, he had what was described as the "Best block ever that didn't count".
+In 2010, while playing for the Lakers he was once described as "the most exciting player on L.A.'s premier sports team," and that his "unparalleled athleticism and hops alone made him worth watching."
+His dunks and blocks were a regular feature of highlight reels.